• Skip to primary navigation

 • If you want more veggies in the dish you can add sliced mushrooms, diced carrot, finely chopped onion or diced eggplant.
 These will all need to be cooked and can be added after cooking the beef mince, before adding the sauce ingredients.

 • For alternative pasta types try linguine, rigatoni, angel hair pasta, spaghetti or penne pasta.
+You can pretty much use any type of pasta you like!

 • Use freshly diced garlic cloves in place of the minced garlic if you prefer.